glitch-txs/w3-docs/docs/w3-react/description.md

 A boolean value that will be `true` if:

-- The W3 library is checking the user address and chain id on the first page load.
+- The W3 library is checking the user address and chain id on the first website's load.
 - The user is in the connection process.
 Which starts when calling `connectW3` function and finishes whenever the user rejects the connection request or accepts it.

 ### connectW3